Disability in American slavery: Civil War and aftermath

 During the Civil War, African American slaves, when hearing about Union advancement, abandoned their homes on the plantation to join the Union Army.
 However, the Union army sought out able-bodied slaves who could help dig ditches, launder uniforms, and cook meals.
 Therefore, disabled slaves who were unable to flee from their plantations were forced to stay enslaved.
 Even after the Civil War ended, disabled freed slaves who were unable to enter the workforce were forced to stay on their plantations and work for their masters.
 The government decided to focus some of their relief efforts towards those with disabilities which can be seen through Secretary of War E.M.
 Stanton's comments: "Under any circumstances, and in all large societies, even during a normal and peaceful condition of things, there will be found a certain amount of vagrancy and a certain number of indigent poor, disabled, or improvident, to whom it is a custom and a duty to extend relief."
 In March 1865, the US government established the Freedmen's Bureau to help freed African Americans, including disabled former slaves, adjust to freedom and what it entailed.
 The Freedmen's Bureau helped the government in terms of disabled persons in two ways: counting the number of disabled people in the South to estimate the amount of fiscal relief needed and setting up asylums and hospitals for disabled former slaves to reside in.
 In terms of their first responsibility, from "September 1, 1866 to September 1, 1867, the offices of the Bureau reported 1400 'blind' freed men, 414 'deaf and dumb',1,134 'idiotic or imbecile', 552 'insane', and 251 'club footed.'"
 However, these numbers represent the amount of former disabled slaves the Bureau actually saw when in reality, many more disabled slaves were still hung up in their plantations where the Freedmen's Bureau could never have found them.
 Secondly, due to the South's refusal to allow African American disabled people into the same asylums as white people, the Freedmen's Bureau set up asylums across the South.
-However, many times these asylums did not have enough funding so the Bureau was forced to have the disabled African Americans perform tasks to help ends meet.
-For example, the Bureau had the disabled African Americans work in vegetable gardens, clean laundry, and even join in the construction of facilities.
+However, many times these asylums did not have enough funding so the Bureau was forced to have disabled African Americans perform tasks to help ends meet.
+For example, the Bureau had disabled African Americans work in vegetable gardens, clean laundry, and even join in the construction of facilities.